mohsafaei/Hyperelastic-Materials/README.md

 ### ⚙️ Repository Description

-Constitutive modeling is the essential mathematical framework that enables us to predict how hyperelastic materials—such as rubbers, bio-tissues, and soft polymers—respond to external loads by defining a Strain Energy Density Function ($W$) 📐.
+🏛️ The Foundations of Nonlinear Solid Mechanics Constitutive modeling is the essential mathematical framework that enables us to predict how hyperelastic materials—such as rubbers, bio-tissues, and soft polymers—respond to external loads by defining a Strain Energy Density Function ($W$) 📐.
 Unlike linear materials, hyperelastic solids exhibit extreme geometric and material nonlinearities, often undergoing massive deformations 🌀.
 By accurately capturing this complex mechanical behavior, constitutive models allow engineers to perform reliable Finite Element Analysis (FEA), which is indispensable for modern engineering design 🏎️.
+To put these theories into practice, the GitHub repository below serves as a comprehensive toolkit, offering derived equations for fundamental benchmark problems such as uniaxial tension and pure shear 🛠️.
+Within the codebase, you will quickly discover the power and convenience of the SymPy library as a versatile tool for symbolic calculations in Python 🐍.
+These scripts are designed to act as an introductory tutorial, providing a clear pathway to dive into the world of constitutive modeling for nonlinear solids.
+High-fidelity implementations of well-known models, including the Neo-Hookean, Mooney-Rivlin, and Yeoh formulations, are all developed within the code to jumpstart your research 🌐.

 This repository provides comprehensive information regarding **hyperelastic materials** and their **constitutive modeling**.